Tablets help decrease incidents

-The care home village of Solund, Denmark provides a home for about 230 adults with significant and lasting mental and physical disabilities.
+The LD care village of Solund, Denmark provides a home for about 230 adults with significant and lasting mental and physical disabilities.
 For more than a year now the staff has been using specially designed tablets for their care delivery and documentation work, experiencing a large efficiency boost and fewer incidents, among other regarding medication.

 The digital solution is part of a project to overcome inefficiency and create a best practice regarding communication and documentation of the care plans – across shifts and different professions – helping their residents to a better care.